thegeek786/125156020_art/README.md

-- The completeprogram.py file can be run on a local system and has tts and stt functionality.
+- The app.py file can be run on a local system and has tts and stt functionality.
-- The vercel version does not have this because pyaudio wasnt getting installed on vercel app.
-- https://125156020-arty.vercel.app/   this website has the vercel deployemnt without the stt and tts functionality